JKirchartz/jkirchartz.github.com/_posts/2021-05-12-100-days-to-offload.md

 - 100 days to offload
 ---

-A friend mentioned [100 days to Offload][1] to me, and it got me thinking, I sure do have a lot of drafts here on by blog, and not a lot of content.
+A friend mentioned [100 days to Offload][1] to me, and it got me thinking,<!--more--> I sure do have a lot of drafts here on by blog, and not a lot of content.
 I get myself stuck in this rut where I write something, then don't really finish it &mdash; editing is hard &mdash; and wanting to be "right" and fact-checking everything is difficult, too.
 But being mistaken is nothing to be ashamed of, these posts are editable, the world moves on, and it's not like I'm a celebrity blogger by any stretch of the imagination, so I should just get on with it!

 Ultimately, this site contains my writings, resume, and portfolio - so there is a degree of professionalism I strive for; but not everything I write needs to